MIRA'S RESPONSE TO COVID-19

 A MESSAGE FROM THE SCIENTIFIC DIRECTOR

-It’s been a challenging few weeks as we adjust to our new reality on campus, throughout Ontario, Canada and the world.
+It’s been a challenging year as we adjust to our new reality on campus, throughout Ontario, Canada and the world.
 I know that many of you are feeling anxious, so I’d like to take this time to remind you that as researchers, managing the “unknown” is precisely what we excel at.
 We are problem solvers who are used to developing innovative solutions to wicked problems, and we will get through this together.

 We would also like to share with you that while MIRA’s office at the McMaster Innovation Park is officially closed, MIRA is still operational and staff are working remotely.
 Please don’t hesitate to reach out to us at any time with questions or concerns as they relate to our operations, research support, events and funding.

 MIRA RESEARCH & FUNDING UPDATES

 If you have questions about the continuation of research, please see McMaster University's COVID-19 research directives.

 Researchers needing extensions for their MIRA and Labarge research projects as a result of COVID-19 should reach out to email@example.com.